IBM/ibm_zosmf/docs/source/roles/zmf_cpm_provision_software_service.rst

 zmf_body
-  Instead of specifying *domain-name*, *tenant-name*, *system-nicknames* and *input-variable* individually, this parameter can be used to pass them as a dictionary variable.
+  Instead of specifying *domain_name*, *tenant_name*, *system_nicknames* and *input_variable* individually, this parameter can be used to pass them as a dictionary variable.
 This variable needs to be in following format,

   ``{``